The Historic Park Inn: A Look Inside

 City National Bank

-Finally, the last section is the City National Bank portion on the east end of the building, one of two remaining Wright-designed banks.
-Today, they use the area as the hotel ballroom and event center.
+Finally, the last section is the City National Bank Building portion on the east end of the building, one of two remaining Wright-designed banks.
+Today, they use the area as an event space — the hotel ballroom and event center.
 Wright created the bank to have empty brick walls crowned with a bank of windows.
 Through this design, he intended to give customers a secure feeling while doing business with City National Bank.

 In 1910, when the bank opened, four statues of Mercury, the Roman god of commerce, perched on top of the teller cages.
-Richard Brock, a sculptor of Midways Gardens fame and a colleague of Wright, created the statues.
+Richard Bock, a sculptor and a colleague of Wright, created the statues.
 Today’s figures recast from the original, which they keep at the Mason City Library, and lights decorate the bank’s entrances.

 City National Bank Tile Close Up